dashpay/docs/introduction/information.rst

   is only important if the user is trying to remain anonymous.

 tDash
-  Test Dash, used on testnet.
+  Test Dash, used on :ref:`testnet <testnet>`.

 Testnet
-  Testnet is a network only for testing (parallel to the mainnet), test wallets, test coins, test masternodes, test miners, and test users all simulate their mainnet counterparts in a safe environment where errors or forks are not harmful.
+  :ref:`Testnet <testnet>` is a network only for testing (parallel to the mainnet), test wallets, test coins, test masternodes, test miners, and test users all simulate their mainnet counterparts in a safe environment where errors or forks are not harmful.

 Tor
   An anonymous routing protocol used by people wanting to hide their